-^{} It is possible to substitute another statistics class from the College of engineering e.g., ECE 3530, or CS 3130 (but not MET E 3070) for this requirement.
-We will not accept the Math 3070 course as a substitute.
+It is possible to substitute another statistics class from the College of engineering e.g., ECE 3530, or CS 3130 (but not MET E 3070 or MATH 3070) for this requirement.

 4.5 BME Electives

 BME electives are courses that students use to help achieve the main goal of the program-to determine (or confirm) the future direction of their post graduate career and to ensure they are optimally prepared for that career.
 For some students, BME elective classes offer the opportunity to deepen and focus their knowledge in order to prepare for a career in a specific area of biomedical engineering.
 Others take electives to help make the decision among the wide range of directions open to students in biomedical engineering, in anticipation of subsequent education and training in the selected area(s).